Digital

 Some pre-contract homework

 Now, no one likes homework, not even teachers.
-But before you jump into the chat about a cellphone contract, there are a few decisions you might want to make regarding your child's first phone.
+But before you jump into the chat about a phone contract, there are a few decisions you might want to make regarding your child's first phone.

 1. Will they own the phone or will it be a ‘shared’ phone?